ill-am/Giggle-A-Day/docs/design/BE2genie_logic.md

 1.  **Circular Dependency:** The pragmatic solution of passing `this` creates a circular dependency (`genieService` -> `sampleService` -> `genieService`).
 This should be resolved by introducing a dedicated, independent `utils` module for common functions like `saveContentToFile`.
 Both services can then depend on `utils` without depending on each other.
 2.  **Error Handling:** Implement robust error handling in `sampleService`.
 If the call to `genieService.saveContentToFile()` fails, the failure should be logged, but the service should still proceed to generate and return the content, preserving the system's non-fatal persistence pattern.
 3.  **Configuration:** The output path (`server/data/`) is currently hardcoded.
 This should be moved to an environment variable (e.g., `PROMPT_LOG_PATH`) to make the application more configurable.

----

-## Feature: Remove `readLatest()` (delegatable)

-Purpose: In the revised design we are moving to timestamped, write-only prompt files.
-The previous `readLatest()` API (which returned a single canonical `samples/latest_prompt.txt`) is no longer required for normal operation.
-This feature documents the safe way to remove/read-delegate that capability.

-Acceptance criteria:

-- All runtime references to `readLatest()` are removed or redirected.
-- No tests or endpoints depend on the old `samples/latest_prompt.txt` file.
-- If any admin/debug endpoints require a "latest" view, implement a small `utils/readLatestFromDir(dir)` helper that returns the most recent file (optional, for compatibility).

-Steps to remove:

-1. Search the codebase for `readLatest()` usages and decide whether to remove or update each call.
-2. Remove `readLatest()` from `sampleService` and from `genieService` if present.
-3. If desired, implement `utils/readLatestFromDir(dir)` and use it only where strictly needed (admin/debug).
-4. Run tests and update documentation to note that prompts are stored as timestamped files in `PROMPT_LOG_PATH`.

-Notes:

-- This is a safe, optional cleanup and can be implemented after the main refactor.
-It should be tracked as a delegated feature to ensure no accidental regressions.